-KDP Select: Here’s What to Know Before Enrolling
+KDP Select: 6 Things to Know Before Enrolling

 Amazon is the biggest market for English language books in the world today.
 As such, it will almost inevitably play a huge role in your writing career.
 The question is: how much do you want to commit to Amazon and its services?

 Kindle Direct Publishing, or KDP, is Amazon’s own self-publishing platform and contributes to a whopping 80% of ebook sales in the US.
 Among its many features for authors is KDP Select, the book promotion program that offers incredible tools to boost your sales — but also comes with some trade-offs.